Does care management design mean more “boots on the ground” are needed immediately—or not?

 Matching your care team to the needs of your patient base is a critical step that can’t be overlooked in the creation of a modern care management model.
 By taking the time to evaluate your needs and those of your patients and assigning roles accordingly, you’ll be able to maximize your current staffing resources while simultaneously improving the patient experience for those who demand a greater degree of hands-on management.

 Want more of Tomi's expert insights?
-View the "Getting the Most Out of Your Care Management Model" webinar now!
+Read all about the third attribute of a modern care management model here, or view the "Getting the Most Out of Your Care Management Model" webinar now!